 These risks are controlled through the Fund's investments in financial instruments, which under normal market conditions are readily converted into cash.
+Term deposits are considered illiquid and consequently have a higher exit fee, if exited prior to their end date.
 In addition, the Fund maintains sufficient cash and cash equivalents to meet normal operating requirements.

-The risk management guidelines adopted are designed to minimise liquidity risk through:
+The risk management guidelines adopted are designed to minimise liquidity and cash flow risk through: